 Dyslexia can affect many areas of your life, and driving a car is one of them.
-This is naturally caused by the dyslexic’s reading difficulties, but also by visual processing deficits.
-Visual processing, also called visual perception, is the way the brain interprets what the eye sees, and visual processing deficits are viewed as a possible cause of dyslexia.
+Difficulties driving a vehicle are caused by the dyslexic’s reading difficulties and visual processing deficits.
+Visual processing, also called visual perception, is how the brain interprets what the eye sees, and visual processing deficits are viewed as a possible cause of dyslexia.

 The results suggest that participants who had higher dyslexia scores tended to have greater difficulty comprehending road signs, particularly road signs that contained words and no images.